Classification of the lunar surface pattern by AI architectures: Does AI see a rabbit in the Moon?: Discussion

 \subsection{Classification of dynamic patterns by AI}

-This work only considers similarities in the shape between the Moon and rabbit.
-If dynamic similarities play an important role, to understand the culture of the Moon rabbit further, we have to consider classifications based on dynamic patterns.
-Along with image classifications, machine learning to classify video frames has made significant progress, which detects the types of action of each object (e.g., Karpathy et al., 2014).
-Although there are many tasks to be solved such as different time scales of pattern (birth of rabbits and waxing of the Moon occur with different time scales) if we can apply these techniques and video technologies such as time-lapse, we may be able to try AI classifications considering both static and dynamic patterns (Shoji et al., 2022).
-Mixing AI technologies with discussions in cultural anthropology can be an important topic for understanding our cultures.
+If dynamic similarities play an important role, to understand the culture of the Moon rabbit more comprehensively, we must consider classifications based on dynamic patterns.
+Along with image classifications, machine learning techniques for classifying video frames have made significant progress, particularly in detecting the types of actions of each object (e.g., Karpathy et al., 2014).
+Although there are many challenges yet to be solved, such as the different time scales of patterns (the birth of rabbits and the waxing of the Moon occur on different time scales), if we can apply these techniques and video technologies, such as time-lapse, we may be able to attempt AI classifications that consider both static and dynamic patterns (Shoji et al., 2022).
+Combining AI technologies with discussions in cultural anthropology will be an important topic for understanding our cultures.